- Wauwatosa School District

 Wauwatosa School District is a high achieving, forward-thinking, and richly diverse public school district serving about 7,200 students and families.
 Our educational community’s long history of excellence has been recognized both regionally and nationally.
 In 2017, the Washington Post named both of our high schools on its “America’s Most Challenging High Schools” list.
 The U.S. News and World Report has repeatedly recognized Wauwatosa East High School as one of the Top 25 High Schools in the state and our District has routinely “Exceeded Expectations” on state Report Cards issued by the Wisconsin Department of Public Instruction.

-Additionally, our District provides the education for several county programs including Children’s Hospital, Vel R. Phillips Juvenile Justice Center and River Hills School which is part of the Milwaukee County Mental Health Center.
+Additionally, our District provides the education for several county programs including Children’s Wisconsin and Vel R. Phillips School.

 We believe relationships are at the core of the success of our students, teachers, and administrators.
 To achieve that success, our decisions are guided by our five-year strategic plan which focuses on:

 - Continuous Improvement in Student Learning

 Wauwatosa School District is committed to providing an outstanding education that equips and inspires all of our students for their future.
 We look forward to being your educational community.

 Monday - Thursday: 7:30 am - 4:30 pm